-While Microsoft Outlook itself includes no search and replace functions, you can use a grouped table view to help update a group of items.
+While Microsoft Outlook itself includes no search and replace functions, you can use a grouped List view to help update a group of items.
 This example updates Contact items to a different Company Name, but you can use this technique to update any field other than Categories.
 (You can use this method to add categories to a contact.)

 Using a Group By view